Nagell/dynamic_loading_components/README.md

 one of the components would be loaded and the rest of the properties would be expected by the wrapper based
 on an amalgamation of the types of all the components that could be loaded.

-Due to limitations of Vue 3 `generic components`, it's not possible.
-Still it's possible to make it with two properties:
+Due to limitations of Vue 3 `generic components`, it not an option, but it's still possible to make it with two properties:

 - `group-name` - for the group
 - `internal-props` - for a reactive object with the rest of the properties